Boat Club to launch two new boats

 Thanks to the generosity of alumni, parents and friends of the College, plus the determined fundraising efforts of students, Exeter College Boat Club has been able to purchase two state-of-the-art new boats.

 The boats will be named at a ceremony on Sunday 22 May at 1pm which will be attended by Rector Sir Rick Trainor, the Chaplain, Reverend Andrew Allen, donors, students, and members of Exeter College Chapel Choir.
-Alumni and friends of the College are also most welcome to attend the event and can register by clicking here.
+Alumni and friends of the College are also most welcome to attend the event.

 Sandra D and Andúril should be markedly faster than the Boat Club’s older boats, but they require experienced crews to harness their speed and will be raced by the men’s and women’s first crews.
 In recent years the Boat Club has struggled in Torpids and Summer Eights but in this year’s Torpids races the Club’s fortunes improved considerably.
 It is hoped that these new, cutting-edge boats will herald a new age for the Boat Club and that very soon the men’s and women’s crews will power back to division one and to the head of the river.